femto113/node-ec2-instance-data/README.md

 Recursively retrieve EC2 instance data via http.get.

+Note: this assumes that a metadata service is available at http://169.254.169.254/.
-Note: this only works on EC2 instances, behavior on other machines is undefined.
+Thus it works on EC2 instances, behavior on other machines is undefined.
+See the test/ folder for a fake service you can use for testing elsewhere.

 ## Install